 Açai Palm, Orchids, Bromeliad, Epiphytes, Rubber, Coffee, Water Lilys are some of the prominent species found in these hot & humid conditions.

 While the conditions of rainforests cannot be replicated at home, but do not fret.
 Here are a few rainforest plants for home use that can be planted in small pots & cups to create an awesome rainforest experience.

 Ferns are known for their cool leaves – they are non-flowering and their reproduction happens via spores.

 Many varieties of Fern species are found in Amazon jungles, but if you want to enjoy them in your homes, they are relatively easy to grow.
 Avoiding high temperatures areas, a light sprinkling of water at regular intervals and shaded exposure to sunlight can make your fern plant lush green.

 Jade plants (Crassula ovata)

-These succulent plants with fleshy leaves are native to South America and Mozambique, but more than happy to be your companion in your home.
+These succulent plants with fleshy leaves are native to South America and Mozambique but are more than happy to be your companion in your home.

 These plants will need substantial sunlight and loose soil.
 They are extremely happy with low maintenance as they don’t need too much water and re-potting (they can stay in the same pot for years).

-Native to tropical rain forests in Central and South America, but extremely popular house plant, because it is associated with Feng Shui.
+Native to tropical rain forests in Central and South America, but an extremely popular house plant, because it is associated with Feng Shui.

 They have distinctive leave that changes shape according to the plant’s stage of growth.
 This makes them not only very attractive but they have the ability to clean the air.

 They are extremely easy to grow, as they don’t need exposure to direct sunlight.

-Coleus is a foliage plant native to tropical areas of Indonesia, India, Africa.
-Due to the unique color of leaves, Coleus was a popular choice during the Victorian period as it was used as carpet gardening.
+Coleus is a foliage plant native to tropical areas of Indonesia, India, and Africa.
+Due to the unique color of leaves, Coleus was a popular choice during the Victorian period as it was used for carpet gardening.

-Coleus comes in many varieties, most of them can be planted at home with light moist soil conditions.
+Coleus comes in many varieties, most of them can be planted at home in light moist soil conditions.
 They are extremely ornamental and add sparkle to your home.